Efficient evaluation of risk allocations: Applications of the FFT algorithm

-The listing in Appendix \ref{app:large} computes $1600 \times 10~000$ conditional means at once and takes approximately 16 seconds on a personal computer (with a Intel\circledR Core\texttrademark i5-7600K CPU @ 3.80GHz CPU).
+We present the code in Appendix \ref{app:large}, using \textsf{R} version 4.0.4.
+That code computes conditional means for each of the 10{,}000 unique risks and takes approximately 16 seconds on a personal computer (with a Intel\circledR Core\texttrademark i5-7600K CPU @ 3.80GHz CPU).

 In Figure \ref{fig:distn-cond-mean} we present the pmf of the conditional means $E[X_i \vert S]$, for $i \in \{1, \dots, 8\}$.
-Note that all eight pmfs share the same values on the $y$-axis, but have different values on the $x$-axis.
-This is because the probability masses for conditional means are given by the relationship $\Pr(E[X_i | S] = E[X_i | S = k]) = \Pr(S = k)$, for all $i \in \{1, \dots, 10~000\}$ and $k \in \mathbb{N}$.
-The only difference are the domains of $E[X_i | S]$ for $i \in \{1, \dots, 10~000\}$.
+Note that all eight pmfs share the same values on the $y$-axis but differ on the $x$-axis.
+This is because the relationship giving the probability masses for conditional means is

+for all $i \in \{1, \dots, 10{,}000\}$ and $k \in \mathbb{N}$.
+In the case where each risk is heterogeneous, we have that $\Pr(E[X_i | S] = E[X_i | S = k]) \approx \Pr(S = k)$; the only difference is the domains of $E[X_i | S]$ for $i \in \{1, \dots, 10{,}000\}$.
 Indeed, although the pmf for the conditional means of risk $j = 2$ (in red) appears to be a single point mass, we observe by magnifying that the pmf shares the probability values from the other pmfs.
-Also, as shown by the authors of \cite{denuit2021risk} that under mild technical conditions, the conditional means converge to the expected value.
+Also, as shown by the authors of \cite{denuit2021risk} under mild technical conditions, the conditional means converge to the expected value.
 For illustration purposes, we add vertical dashed lines at the expected values.

-Note that we optimize our algorithm for speed, so we store intermediate values of $f_B$ and $\widehat{\boldsymbol{f}}_{X}$ in vectors.
-The code required about 10Gb of RAM to store the intermediate values, which may become high for home computers.
-In this situation, we recommend storing intermediate values in a separate file or not storing the values at all (which will require computing $\widehat{\boldsymbol{f}}_{X}$ several times, but take much less RAM).